ora Documentation

 Set a per-run spending cap in USD:

-ora -q "prompt" --budget 0.50
+ora -q "competitive analysis" --budget 0.50

 # Check your spending